deeplearning4j/deeplearning4j/quickstart.md

 (*If you previously installed DL4J*, cd into deeplearning4j-examples/target/, and there you will find the file you need to unzip.)

-Once you've made the the examples folder your current working directory, enter this command:
+Once you've made the examples folder your current working directory, enter this command:

 		java -cp "lib/*" org.deeplearning4j.example.mnist.RBMMnistExample

 Now you should see evidence that the neural net has begun to train.
 Look at the second-to-last number on the right hand side below.
 It should be decreasing.
-That’s the measure of the net’s error reconstructing a numeral image.
+That’s the measure of the net’s error reconstructing a numeral-image.
 If the error shrinks, that means your net is learning, and all is well in the world.

 ![Alt text](../img/learning.png)

-At the end of the training, you should see some numerals pop up in small windows in the upper left hand corner of your screen.
-Those are the reconstructions that prove your net works, and they look similar to these.
+At the end of the training, you should see some numeral-images pop up in small windows in the upper left hand corner of your screen.
+Those are the reconstructions that prove your net actually works, and they look similar to these.

 ![Alt text](../img/two.png)![Alt text](../img/nine.png)![Alt text](../img/three.png)![Alt text](../img/one.png)